-Source: Data request to IOUs, May 2019.
+Source: Data request to IOUs, April 2020.

-4.4 Other Behind the Meter PV Solar Programs
+4.4 Other PV Solar Programs

-4.4.1.Solar on Multifamily Affordable Housing (SOMAH) Program
+4.4.1.
+Solar on Multifamily Affordable Housing (SOMAH) Program

-Assembly Bill (AB) 693 (Eggman), Stats.
-2015, ch.
-582, established the Multifamily Affordable Housing Solar Roofs Program, with up to \$100,000,000 annually in funding from shares of greenhouse gas (GHG) allowance auction proceeds from PG&E, SDG&E, SCE, Liberty Utilities Company, and PacifiCorp (collectively the investor-owned utilities or IOUs).
-The program will provide incentives for the installation of solar distributed generation projects sited on existing multifamily affordable housing.
+AB 693 (Eggman, 2015) established the Multifamily Affordable Housing Solar Roofs Program, with up to \$100,000,000 annually in funding from shares of greenhouse gas (GHG) allowance auction proceeds from PG&E, SDG&E, SCE, Liberty Utilities Company, and PacifiCorp (collectively the investor-owned utilities or IOUs).
+The program provides incentives for the installation of solar distributed generation projects sited on existing multifamily affordable housing.

-On December 22, 2017, the Commission issued Decision (D.)17-12-022 establishing the Solar on Multifamily Affordable Housing (SOMAH) Program.
+On December 22, 2017, the CPUC issued Decision (D.)17-12-022 establishing the Solar on Multifamily Affordable Housing (SOMAH) Program.
 The SOMAH Program, while similar to the MASH program, is a new program, and was established to provide upfront incentives to install 300 MW of solar on multifamily affordable housing in the service territories of IOUs by 2030.
 Pursuant to direction in the authorizing decision, a competitive solicitation for a statewide program administrator was held and a team consisting of the Center for Sustainable Energy (CSE), GRID Alternatives (GRID), the Association for Energy Affordability (AEA), and the California Housing Partnership Corporation (CHPC) was selected.